stevecondylios/ruby-learning-resources/rails.md

 - If your code base is very large you might need to go in smaller increments.

+- [This walkthrough](https://satchel.works/@wclittle/how-to-upgrade-ruby-versions-within-your-ruby-on-rails-app) suggests running `yarn upgrade` to upgrade javascript packages after you finish updating gems.

-A workflow from rails 6.0.4.4 / ruby 2.7.1 could look like:
+An **example workflow** from rails 6.0.4.4 / ruby 2.7.1 could look like:

 0. Make sure you have good test coverage!
 1. Upgrade to rails 6.1.4.4